Strategic. Sustainable. Secure.

 🛡 ️ Defense-in-Depth and Zero Trust Architecture:

-• Building a comprehensive endpoint protection framework with next-generation antivirus, EDR, and application control
+Building a comprehensive endpoint protection framework with modern antivirus, EDR, and application control

 📱 Security Operations and Incident Response:

-• Building a robust incident response capability with defined playbooks and regular exercises
+Building a solid incident response capability with defined playbooks and regular exercises

 🔄 Threat Resilience and Cyber Recovery: